Akashi23/cleaning-company-arch-design/README.md

 # Ubiquitous language
-- User -> Customer
+- Customer <- User
-- Cleaning order -> Order
+- Order <- Cleaning order
-- Verification service -> component for verifying the order
+- Verification service <- component for verifying the order
-- Squares -> The area of the building or premises
+- Squares <- The area of the building or premises
-- Cleaning types -> types of cleaning depending on different rooms and complexity
+- Cleaning types <- types of cleaning depending on different rooms and complexity

 # User Story